harryshoungbedji/Cloud-based-SOC-Lab/README.md

 1. Create the VPC and subnets.
 2. Add the Internet Gateway.
-3. Add a NAT Gateway if the private instance needs outbound internet access.
+3. Add a NAT Gateway.
-4. Enable VPC Flow Logs.
+4. Create security groups and route tables to enforce separation between trusted and untrusted networks.
 5. Launch Splunk in the public subnet.
 6. Launch the victim in the private subnet.
-7. Use Session Manager or tightly scoped SSH for the victim.
+7. Use Session Manager or SSH through navigate each Instanace.
 8. Configure Splunk to receive data on port 9997 and access the web UI on port 8000.
 9. Add the AI analysis agent after log ingestion is validated and stable.